ibm-garage-mop/lab-ocp-installation/install-with-powervc.md

 openshift-install wait-for install-complete --log-level debug
 ```

-* Check nodes and cluster operators progress from the bastion :
+* Check nodes and cluster operators progress from the second window on the bastion :

 ```sh
 cd ~